PurpleSec/CrossPost/crosspost/README.md

 CrossPost will allows you to create a simple poster from Mastodon->Twitter and/or Mastodon->BlueSky.

-See the new [Go Version](crosspost/README.md) for an easier build and better compatibility!

 ## Instructions

 To run CrossPost, you will need (Twitter and/or BlueSky) and Mastodon API keys.